Whatsapp Icon

 Mental and emotional well-being is crucial for myeloma patients.
 Activities such as:

-• Meditation: Can help in managing stress, anxiety, and depression.
+• Meditation: This can help in managing stress, anxiety, and depression.

 • Joining Support Groups: Connect with others who understand what you're going through, providing a sense of community and support.